simplesurance/goordinator/README.md

 Autoupdater keeps Pull-Requests (PR) updated with their base branch.
 Pull-Requests are added to a per base branch queue and the first pull-request in the queue is kept up to date with its base branch.
-If merging the base-branch into the PR branch fails, it's check status becomes negative or the PR became stale, updates for it are suspended.
+If merging the base branch into the PR branch fails, its check status becomes negative or the PR became stale, updates for it are suspended.
 Updates for it are resumed when the base-branch or the PR branch changed or the check status of the PR became positive.